victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

 # **Conclusion**

-This article has equipped you with the foundation to integrate Google Maps functionality into your React applications using `vis.gl/react-google-maps`.
+Hopefully, this article has equipped you with the foundation to integrate Google Maps into your React applications using `vis.gl/react-google-maps`.
 We've covered:

 * Setting up a React project with the necessary dependencies.